LeonMT1/CookieTeamServerClient/README.md

 </table>

 ### How to use
-1. Have you installed Python on your computer?
-When not, download it from the official website: [Python](https://www.python.org/downloads/)
-2. Download the main.py and requirements.txt files from this repository.
+1. Go to Releases and download the latest version.
+2. Start the downloaded file (If Java is not installed, the program will close and you have to download Java).
+3. Then choose the amount of RAM you want to allocate to the server (on the top of the window).
+4. Press "Starte Server" and then first choose your Server Jar (You can download a Server Jar from here: [Paper](https://papermc.io/)).
-3. Open the terminal and navigate to the directory where the files are located.
+5. Then choose the directory where the server files should be located.
+6. Voilà!
+The server is now running, and you can connect to it with the IP: `localhost`.

+### PyInstaller Command
-4. Run the following command to install the required modules:
+First you need to install PyInstaller with the following command:
 ```
-pip install -r requirements.txt
+pip install pyinstaller
 ```
-5. Run the main.py with Python by using dubble click or the following command:
+Then you can use the following command to create a executable file:
 ```
-python main.py or python3 main.py
+pyinstaller --noconfirm --onefile --windowed --icon "icon.ico" --name "Server Client" --hide-console "hide-early"  "main.py"
 ```
-6. Then choose the amount of RAM you want to allocate to the server (on the top of the window).
-7. Press "Starte Server" and then first choose your Server Jar (You can download a Server Jar from here: [Paper](https://papermc.io/)).
-8. Then choose the directory where the server files should be located.
-9. Voilà!
-The server is now running, and you can connect to it with the IP: `localhost`.
+Your executable file is now in the `dist` directory.

 ### To-Do List
 - [ ] Create a simple GUI and Beautify it